 - It doesn’t have to be a topic or debate in your industry.
 It could be something you read in the news.

-- Take the side that will favour your business (obviously).
+- Take the side that will favor your business (obviously).
 Unfortunately, a topic like this usually creates a kind of divide between the readers.
-So choose the side of your business.
+So, choose the side of your business.

 #8.
 Steal A Famous Copywriting Swipe File And Write something similar for your brands